 Sustainable Tourism in Colombia

 Whereas sustainable tourism has become a top priority for Colombia, nature tourism has been been developed as a key activity to reactivate the economy.
 It now stands as the segment with the greatest potential in the country that has the second highest level of biodiversity in the world, after Brazil.
 "The new tourism points towards responsible nature trips that are respectful of destinations, and that is precisely the offer that Colombian entrepreneurs are going to show international companies in this macro-round,” explained Flavia Santoro, ProColombia President.

 The overseas markets that participated in this 2020 edition were Argentina, Belgium, Canada, the Dominican Republic, France, Germany, India, Indonesia, Italy, South Korea, Mexico, Peru, Puerto Rico, Spain, Sweden, the United Kingdom and the United States.
 And the participating Colombian departments were Cundinamarca, Valle del Cauca, Bolívar, Antioquia, Risaralda, Caldas, Magdalena, Quindío, Santander, Nariño, Casanare, Putumayo, Chocó, Atlántico, Meta, Tolima, Amazonas, Huila and La Guajira.

 On Dec.
-3, 2020, Catherine will attend a lecture on the National Park of Chiribiquete by Carlos Castaño Uribe hosted by the Colombian Embassy in Korea.
+3, 2020, Catherine attended a lecture on the National Park of Chiribiquete by Carlos Castaño Uribe, hosted by the Colombian Embassy in Korea.

 Tourism in Colombia